 - Your car or van battery loses its charging capability over time – the average battery lasts less than 4 years

-- On cold, frosty mornings, a fully charged battery can loose power
+- On cold, frosty mornings, a fully charged battery can lose power

-- If your vehicle has been left idle over the Christmas period or lockdown the battery is likely to loose its power
+- If your vehicle has been left idle over the Christmas period or lockdown the battery is likely to lose its power

 - A battery check is free – book a time and date convenient for you at your local Protyre garage